peter0201yu/FedSNN-ClientSelection/README.md

 - Reduce collision: candidates that were previously chosen become less likely to be chosen.

-## Heterogenous training and weighted FedAvg strategies
+## Heterogeneous training and weighted FedAvg strategies

-In `heterogenous.py`, we explore the potential of performing federated learning with SNNs on heterogenous devices.
+In `heterogeneous.py`, we explore the potential of performing federated learning with SNNs on heterogeneous devices.
 More specifically, we can adjust the training timesteps based on the device's computing power, and when aggregating the model, we can perform FedAvg with different weight for the models.

 The numbers of timesteps of the models are generated using the `timestep_mean` and `timestep_std` arguments.
 I also implemented a few weighted FedAvg strategies (inside the script):